taravancil/pfrazee.github.io/_posts/2017-11-06-services-with-secure-ledgers.md

 To some degree.
 Decentralized consensus places control of the network into a purchasable metric.
-With Proof-of-Work, that metric is hashing power.
+With proof-of-work, that metric is hashing power.

 This is actually a pretty cool idea.
 Hashing power is created by computing hardware, and you don't need to ask anyone permission to buy computers.